-We’re often told that eating too much salt is bad for our health.
-It’s been linked to high blood pressure, heart disease, and strokes.
+We’re often told that overeating salt is bad for our health and that we should all eat a low-sodium diet.
+Salt consumption has been linked to high blood pressure, heart disease, heart failure, and strokes.

 What is salt?

 Salt is added to foods for flavour and preservation.
-Table salt is most commonly used in households and it’s made from sodium (40%) and chloride (60%).
+Table salt is most commonly used in households, and it’s made from sodium (40%) and chloride (60%).
+(The technical term for table salt is sodium chloride.)

 - Salt is used to add taste and flavour to foods.
 It’s also a food preservative.